 1. Absorption

-One of the main differences between creatine HCL and creatine monohydrate is how fast your body may absorb it.
+One of the main differences between creatine HCL and creatine monohydrate is how fast your body may absorb them.

-But scientists have also proved that once your stomach absorbs it, it’s much faster to become active in your muscle cells [1].
+A study published in the Food and Nutrition journal showed that once your stomach absorbs it, it’s much faster to become active in your muscle cells compared to the monohydrate form [1].

 2. Effectiveness

-But, the International Society Of Sports Nutrition has done some research and found that over a more extended period [2].
+The International Society of Sports Nutrition has done some research and found that over a longer period, creatine monohydrate offers more benefits important for athletic performance compared to creatine hydrochloride [2].

 3. Purity